 The Group and the Company use fuel hedges contract to hedge against fuel price risks.
 These arrangements are designed to address fuel price exposure and are accounted for as cash flow hedges.
+The fair value of the Group's and the Company's fuel hedging instruments comprised \$653,000 and \$319,000 respectively of assets on cash flow hedges in Other Comprehensive Income.

 The Group and the Company use forward contracts and options to manage their exposure to foreign exchange risks.
 These arrangements are designed to address foreign exchange risk on future purchases of goods and are accounted for as cash flow hedges.

-At the end of the reporting year, the Group and the Company has no outstanding fuel hedge (2019: \$9,454,000).
+The fair value of the Group's and the Company's foreign exchange hedging instruments comprised \$69,000 and \$34,000 respectively of liabilities on cash flow hedges in Other Comprehensive Income.